is the use of drugs to kill cancer cells. Unlike

 Many things can influence the likelihood and severity of nausea and vomiting:

 There are some things that can be done to help control the nausea and vomiting associated with chemotherapy:

-Drugs have been developed to help control the nausea and vomiting associated with chemotherapy, many of which can be extremely effective:
+Antiemetics have been developed to help control the nausea and vomiting associated with chemotherapy, many of which can be extremely effective:

 Talk with your doctor to see if one or a combination of these antiemetic medications is right for you.

 Chemotherapeutic drugs can cause painful side effects as well.
 They can damage nerves, most often in the fingers and toes, which leads to burning, numbness, tingling, or shooting pain.
 Some drugs also cause mouth sores, head and muscle aches, and joint pain and stomach pain.
 Because not everyone who undergoes chemotherapy experiences pain, it is important to let your doctor know if you feel pain.
 Steps can be taken to relieve it.
 There are many different medications and methods to help control pain.

 Pain is often measured on a scale from 0-10 (with 0 as no pain).
 Keep a journal to know the timing, location, and type of pain.
 Write down any steps taken and if it made the pain better or worse.